 But it can also be a symptom of other medical conditions going on with the patient.
 Obesity and sedentary lifestyles, for example, also can set the stage for low back pain.

-“In the last 5 years or so, a tidal wave of research demonstrates that sedentariness is substantially more impactful than previously thought,” says Stephen West, BS, RMT, a massage therapist based in Boulder, Colorado.
-“And the effects of sitting for 8 hours a day, on average, are not overcome merely by working out for 1 to 2 hours a day.”
+“In the last 10 years or so, a tidal wave of research demonstrates that being sendentary is substantially more impactful than previously thought,” says Stephen West, LMT, a massage therapist based in Boulder, Colorado.
+“And the effects of sitting for eight hours a day, on average, are not overcome merely by working out for one to two hours a day.”

-As the tide turns against medication as a viable solution for back pain, alternative treatments such as physical therapy, core strengthening, exercise and massage have emerged as effective strategies.
+As the tide turns against medication as a viable solution for back pain, alternative treatments such as physical therapy, core strengthening, exercise, and massage have emerged as effective strategies.
 (See MedShadow’s For Back Pain, Try Non-Drug Measures First)

 “Medications don’t have a whopping track record,” says Dr. Hazard.
 “Intensive rehabilitation does.
 It’s a multidisciplinary approach called Functional Rehabilitation that includes occupational therapy, physical therapy (PT), physical training, counseling and instruction in pain management.”